DavidLordan/FP2/README.md

 # Final Project Assignment 2: Explore One More!
 (FP2)
 DUE March 30, 2015 Monday (2015-03-30)

 ### My Library: The Racket Graphical Interface Toolkit
 The library's documentation can be found here: http://docs.racket-lang.org/gui/index.html

 For the second exploration I decided to play around with the Racket Graphical Interface Toolkit.
-I chose this because for the final project I'd like to wrap a graphical interface around the RSound library, and possibly build a synthesizer program.
+I chose this because for the final project I'd like to wrap a graphical interface around the RSound library and possibly build a synthesizer program.

-The first thing I did was the brief walkthrough on creating windows, canvases, and buttons.
+The first thing I did was the documentation's brief walkthrough on creating windows, canvases, and buttons.
 I then experimented with different user inputs, such as a text boxes and sliders, as well as arranging them in different configurations.
-The container hierarchy is very similar to the ‘div’ hierarchy when working with HTML and CSS.
+The container hierarchy is very similar to the ‘div’ and 'span' hierarchy when working with HTML and CSS.
 By building a tree of horizontal and vertical containers, almost any grid-based arrangement of controls and sub-windows can be pretty easily implemented.